rez23/W3ModProjectTemplate/README.md

 This template comes with a preconfigured workflow with the purpose of building and releasing the mod automatically via the powerfuls GitHub Actions.

-When needed, the workflow will take care of building your code and creating fully installable releases for your mod!
+When needed, the workflow will take care of building your code and creating fully installable releases of your mod!

 Take a look at the releases workflow [main file](.github/workflows/release.yml) to get a more detailed picture of how it works.